Calamander/Group-Puzzle/README.md

 Game is 2D puzzle about completing levels by reaching goals using a group of non-unique units.
 Group control is achieved by creating-modifying behavior program and applying it to every member of a group.
 Program consists of a composition of (un)conditioned reactions to certain events and is set by player before playing each level and can only be modified between level-runs.

 ## Setup
-Just download code directory and add it using Unity Hub using Unity version 2018.4.22f1 or compatible.
+Download code directory, merge its contents into fresh new project directory (Unity version 2018.4.22f1 or compatible), open project in editor, remove SampleScene.
+That should be enough.

 ## Gameplay overview
 **Start menu**